grandeurkoe/python-web-scraping-projects/README.md

 ### Day 046 - Musical Time Machine

-This project simulates the Musical Time Machine by scraping the "Billboard Hot 100" webpage (from the [Billboard](https://www.billboard.com/charts/hot-100) website) and adding each song to a Spotify playlist using the Spotipy API.
+This project simulates the Musical Time Machine by scraping the "Billboard Hot 100" webpage (from the [Billboard](https://www.billboard.com/charts/hot-100) website) and adding each song to a Spotify playlist using the spotipy library.

 Get time travel date as user input.
+Use the requests module to get the contents of the webpage.
+Store the newly acquired webpage content as text (i.e., string).
+Use the bs4 (Beautiful Soup 4) library to parse the contents of the webpage and acquire the "Billboard Hot 100".

+Use the spotipy library to perform the following operations:
+- Create an empty playlist.
+- Use the spoitpy API to search for tracks that you scraped from "Billboard Hot 100" webpage in Spotify.
+- Add tracks to the playlist.

 ![Musical Time Machine](musical-time-machine/musical-time-machine.gif)